mvolkmann/blog/src/smalltalk/33-optional-packages.md

 To clone the GitHub repositories for a set of commonly used packages:

-- Clone the <a href="https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev"
-  target="_blank">Cuis-Smalltalk-Dev</a> repository.
-- `cd` into the newly created "Cuis-Smalltalk-Dev" directory
+- `cd` into the "Cuis-Smalltalk-Dev" directory.
-- Enter `./clonePackageRepos.sh` which clones many
+- Enter `./clonePackageRepos.sh`.
-  commonly used Git repositories that define optional packages.

 The cloned repositories are listed below.
 To install them, enter `Feature require: '{PackageName}' in a Workspace and "Do it".

 - AMQP
 - AnimatedGIF